 If the data points appear above the X=Y line, then the calculated values are larger than the observed values, and the Calibration Residual is positive, indicating that the model is over-predicting.
 If the data points are under the X=Y line, then the calculated values are less than the observed values, and the Calibration Residuals are negative, indicating that the model is under-predicting.
 The chart above indicates the model is over-predicting head values.

 A Time-Series graph plots the value of one or more selected variable over time.
-In groundwater flow and contaminant transport modeling, time-series graphs are used to evaluate and compare temporal trends in the calculated Head, Drawdown, and Concentration at selected Observation Points.
+In groundwater flow and contaminant transport modeling, time-series graphs are used to evaluate and compare temporal trends in the calculated Head, Drawdown, or Concentrations at selected Observation Points.

 Controls to adjust the charts are shown to the left of the chart.